Fridge Not Cooling: Causes and How to Fix Them

 A door switch turns off the light inside your fridge when the door of the appliance is closed.
 Typically, this part of the refrigerator is located at the bottom of the door.
 If yours happens to be broken or damaged in any other way, your appliance might start acting weird.

 Believe it or not, a fridge, overflowing with food, is actually a bad thing.
 You see, if you have too many items stacked in your appliance, the refrigerator can’t hold a normal level of coolness.
 What happens is that the food you’ve placed on the top part in your fridge gets way colder than needed, even to the point of freezing, while the items at the bottom become warmer.
+Giving your fridge and freezer a good clean every now and then can help increase their efficiency and reduce energy usage.

 Also, if there are just one carton of milk, a few eggs and an old ketchup bottle inside your fridge, it can become less energy-efficient.
 An empty fridge contains just cold air, which heats up far quicker than any items inside when, say, one opens the door.
 Or in other words, a fridge with nothing in it uses more energy to stay cool.
 To sum it up: don’t stuff your fridge like your going to feed a whole army and also don’t leave it empty, either.